 For ease of use, a template complaint form is included at the end of this procedure.
-If you require help in completing the form, please contact the school office.
+If you require help in completing the form, please contact the Headteacher's PA.
 You can also ask third party organisations like the Citizens Advice to help you.